-Where the parish may wish to transfer personal data outside the EEA and an adequacy decision has not been researched, the parish will take specific steps, in accordance with data protection law, to protect personal information.
+The parish may transfer personal data outside the European Economic Area (EEA).
+However, these countries do not always afford an equivalent level of privacy protection and in such circumstances the parish will take specific steps, in accordance with data protection law, to protect personal information.